eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 [`Throwable`]: #{site.urls.apidoc_1_3}/Throwable.type.html
 [`Annotation`]: #{site.urls.apidoc_1_3}/Annotation.type.html

-### Ceylon classes are implicitly serializable

-When compiling a Ceylon class, the compiler adds the supertype `java.io.Serializable` to the generated Java class, along with a package-private default constructor.
-Neither the supertype, nor the constructor, are visible to other Ceylon code.
-But they're enough to make the Ceylon class serializable via Java's built-in binary serialization APIs.

-Of course, if your Ceylon object holds a reference to some other object that's not serializable, you still won't be able to serialize the Ceylon object!

 ### Java primitive types are mapped to Ceylon types

 You're never exposed to Java primitive types when calling a